 X

-It’s Question and Answer time!
-Now, we answered a few questions in the last episode but realised that we wouldn’t be able to respond to all of your questions at this rate, so we will be doing a Facebook Live very soon.
+Now, we answered a few questions in the last episode but realised we wouldn’t be able to respond to all of your questions at this rate, so we’ll be doing a Facebook Live very soon.
 Stay tuned for that!

 On another note, there’s an exciting announcement at the end of this episode so make sure you stick around.
-And here are the questions that we would be answering today:
+And here are the questions we’ll be answering today:

 My parents have been lucky enough to own a home in Sydney that has enjoyed the crazy house price growth.
 Their home would be worth at least $1.5 million at the moment.
 How long would my parents need to be guarantors – would it be until we had saved 20% of the loan?
 Perhaps in our offset account?
 Or would it be until the full amount was paid down?